-The partial and residual disability riders pay benefits if you are only able to work part-time.
-Some policies require that you can’t work full time and you are earning less money.
+Partial and residual disability riders pay benefits if you are only able to work part-time.
+Some policies require that you can’t work full-time and you are earning less money.
 Other policies only require that you earn less money.
 Policies that only require a small loss of income to pay benefits are considered to have the best coverage.

 The language of the rider is very important.
 It should be carefully reviewed.

-Some professionals may experience a loss of income even when they are able to work full time.
-They may have lost clients or patients during the time they were out.
-The recovery rider pays partial benefits to help the professional rebuild their practice.
+Some professionals may experience a loss of income even when they are able to work full-time.
+They may have lost clients or patients while they were out.
+A recovery rider pays partial benefits to help the professional rebuild their practice.

 Social Insurance Substitute

-Social insurance substitute rider pays benefits while social security disability is not paid.
-When social security disability is received, the policy benefits are reduced.
+A social insurance substitute rider pays benefits while Social Security disability is not paid.
+When Social Security disability is received, the policy benefits are reduced.
 Other programs like workers' compensation and state disability programs are also included.

 Adding this rider reduces the cost of the policy.

 A catastrophic disability like ALS can increase living expenses.
 Medical equipment and skilled care may be required.
-Forty percent of people who need long term care are working-age adults.
+40% of people who need long-term care are working-age adults.
 The benefit pays up to 100% of the base benefit, and the rider can have different benefits and options.
 It’s important to review the language of the rider.

 Waiver of Premium